Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 The hash table maintains a pointer that tracks the next bucket to split.

-- When anybucket overflows, split the bucket at the pointer location.
+- When any bucket overflows, split the bucket at the pointer location.

 Use multiple hashes to find the right bucket for a given key.